Azure-Samples/msal-managed-identity/src/go/samples/AppService/overview.md

 ### Scenario

-You want to access an Azure Key Vault secret from a function deployed in Azure.
-And, you don't want to worry about managing secrets or app credentials.
+Access an Azure Key Vault secret from a function deployed in Azure without managing secrets or app credentials.

 ## How To Run This Sample